 |6||Human Bullshit Detector: Charm 4, Con 4, Lie 4, Intimidate 4|

-When an Associate is first rolled up, the GM makes a secret LOYALTY roll for them.
-This number is important for determining what the associate will do in times of stress.
+When a Contact is first rolled up, the GM makes a secret Loyalty roll for them.
+This number is important for determining what the Contact will do in times of stress.
 Will they betray the PCs and try to take all the money?
 Will they agree to an even split?
 Are they wearing a wire?
 What happens if they get caught?
 Will they name names to reduce their sentence?
 This is what a loyalty roll is important for.

-The GM should make a loyalty check for associates in these situations:
+The GM should make a loyalty check for Contacts in these situations:

 |2||Rat.
 Wearing a wire.|

 |3-4||Shaky.
 They’re owe someone, maybe a cop, maybe a rival criminal.|

 Assets are just weapons, vehicles, or other items that you may need at a moment’s notice without wanting to come up with something off the top of your head.